Terms and Conditions

 - If you move to another address during any minimum period paragraph M9 will apply, unless you continue to receive our services at your new address (in which case paragraph N3 will apply).
-In addition, if you move home during a minimum period you will need to pay the early disconnection fee described in paragraphs M10 to M13.
+In addition, if you move home during a minimum period you may need to pay the early disconnection fee described in paragraphs M10 to M13.

 - If we agree to provide the services to your new address, you may have to pay a service transfer charge (to be paid to Virgin Media Payments).
 Details of the service transfer charge are set out in the price guides.
 Where we have agreed with you to continue providing the same services that you received at your current address to your new address and this is during any minimum period, then that minimum period will continue at your new address (for example, where your services are on a 12 month minimum period, if you move during month 7 of your minimum period, the remaining 5 months of your minimum period will apply for those same services being provided at your new address).
 Where we have agreed with you to change the services you receive at your new address then a new minimum period may apply for those services and the service start date for your new minimum period will be the date that the equipment is installed at your new address.